OfficeDev/office-js-docs-pr/docs/quickstarts/excel-quickstart-jquery.md

 ### Update the manifest

-1. [Explore the Visual Studio solution](#explore-the-visual-studio-solution) describes the two projects created by your Visual Studio solution.
-In **Solution Explorer**, go to the add-in project, which is labeled **ExcelWebAddIn**, and open the **ExcelWebAddInManifest** directory.
-This directory contains your manifest file, **ExcelWebAddin.xml**.
+1. In **Solution Explorer**, go to the **ExcelWebAddIn1** add-in project and open the **ExcelWebAddIn1Manifest** directory.
+This directory contains your manifest file, **ExcelWebAddIn1.xml**.
 The XML manifest file defines the add-in's settings and capabilities.
+See the preceding section [Explore the Visual Studio solution](#explore-the-visual-studio-solution) for more information about the two projects created by your Visual Studio solution.

 2. The `ProviderName` element has a placeholder value.
 Replace it with your name.